rlivings39/react-fastapi-mongodb-practice/README.md

 From the root of the repo run

 ```
-docker compose up --build
+docker compose up frontend-dev --build
 ```

 This will start MongoDB, the backend in dev mode, and the frontend in dev mode.
 Hot reloading is enable via bind mounts for both the frontend and backend.
+So just edit your code normally and changes should be reflected in realtime.

 To see the frontend visit